nadeemabdulhamid/csc404-repo-fall2025/projects/01/proposals/madiProposal.md

 else return “No”;}

 Now it is clearer to the reader what the original programmer expected for this function's input, avoiding mistakes and misunderstanding.

+Fields in classes/ Local variables:
+As a new standard, this comment would go before each field, similar to Java.

+Multiple parameters:
+When a function in Lox takes multiple parameters, it would be standard to write each type in their respective orders with a space separating each one and a closing ' to signal that the type comment is over.

+For example:

+fun 'boolean int int' guyThatCompares(true,1,2){
+//Code
+}

+Please notice that only one ' would be needed when commenting for one parameter to avoid redundancy.
+There's no point in looking for another ' when white space could simple denote the end of the comment as well.
+The comment will check that there is a white space after each character up until the end of the line.
+If there are no other 's, the comment will be only on that single word.
+However, if there is a second ', the comment will continue from the first to the second '.